Prime Notes are Prime Garbage

-Often the answer for why these notes offer such high interest is that they are being used to buy international notes known as debentures or often as short term money for bridge financing.
-Whatever their behind the scenes reason for their use is, they are still completely fraudulent.
+Often the answer for why these notes offer such high interest is that they are being used to buy international notes known as debentures or often as short-term money for bridge financing.
+Whatever their behind-the-scenes reason for their use is, they are still entirely fraudulent.

 The common string that binds prime notes together is:

-Fictitious Financial Instrument: “Prime” sounds so honest, so financial when in reality they are used only to sucker in the investor.
-Often times the crooks will use the name of a well-known financial institution to increase the investors’ confidence.
-Often “Prime” notes are described as letters of credit, debentures, medium term bank notes, and offshore trading paper.
+Fictitious Financial Instrument: “Prime” sounds so honest, so financial when in reality, they are used only to sucker in the investor.
+Often the crooks will use the name of a well-known financial institution to increase the investors’ confidence.
+Often “Prime” notes are described as letters of credit, debentures, medium-term banknotes, and offshore trading paper.

 Extreme Secrecy is their trademark.
-You are cautioned to never tell anyone about this offer because there is not enough to go around.
+You are cautioned never to tell anyone about this offer because there is not enough to go around.
 This program is only for a selected few investors, friends of friends.
-It is sold to the investor as a well-kept industry secret and your banker in order to keep the secret would deny any knowledge of such an investment.
+It is sold as a well-kept industry secret, and your banker to keep the secret would deny any knowledge of such an investment.

 Prime notes are the work of fraudsters, be careful and remember that anything too good to be true is just that, too good to be true.